Updated on January 20th, 2021 by Bob Ciura

 - Meet certain minimum size & liquidity requirements

-You can download an Excel spreadsheet with the full list of Dividend Aristocrats (with additional financial metrics such as price-to-earnings ratios and dividend yields) by clicking the link below:
+You can download an Excel spreadsheet with the full list of all 65 Dividend Aristocrats (with additional financial metrics such as price-to-earnings ratios and dividend yields) by clicking the link below:

 Think about the powerful combination of DRIPs and Dividend Aristocrats…

 You are reinvesting dividends into a company that pays higher dividends every year.
 This means that every year you get more shares – and each share is paying you more dividend income than the previous year.